LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 ```
 Please read [this tutorial](https://www.tutorialspoint.com/automata_theory/context_free_grammar_introduction.htm) to help you understand the difference.

-- Thus, by a combination of lexer and parser, the whole process for those two analysis is:
+- To summarize, by a combination of lexer and parser, here is an outline of the whole process:
 <p align="center">
 <img src="img/process.png" height="50%" width="50%">
 </p>

 ## Precedence and Associativity
-- Please check Lecture 01, slide 22 ~ 23.
+- Please check the Lecture 01, slide 22 ~ 23.

 ## Flex Scanner (*.l files)
 **Skeleton (structure for a flex file):**